GIS_Update Courses

 Hardware

-An ordinary PC with internet connection.
+An ordinary PC with an internet connection.